Skip to main content

 DPMF addresses GBV by transforming harmful gender norms and promoting human rights, dignity, and safe workplaces.
 We conduct community awareness campaigns, provide information on GBV forms and available support services, strengthen survivor empowerment, and build the capacity of teachers, health workers, law enforcement, and community leaders to prevent and respond to GBV effectively.

-• Tuberculosis (TB), HIV, and Leprosy Prevention and Care
+• Tuberculosis (TB), HIV, Leprosy, and Hepatitis Prevention and Care

-We implement integrated, community-centered TB, HIV, and leprosy programs that promote early screening, treatment adherence, and stigma reduction.
-Through strategic communication, peer support, and community mobilization, we improve health-seeking behaviors while strengthening service delivery, research, and innovation through St. Martin De Porres Dispensary.
+We implement integrated, community-centered TB, HIV, hepatitis and leprosy programs that promote early screening, treatment adherence, and stigma reduction.
+Through strategic communication, peer support, and community mobilization, we improve health-seeking behaviors while strengthening service delivery, research, and innovation.

 • Adolescent Sexual and Reproductive Health and Rights (ASRHR)